19:40 PM, 21st November 2022, About 10 months ago 49

 I modeled how this might look for a couple with a rental property business based on two options, i.e. staying as a partnership and suffering the full effects of the changes to mortgage interest relief vs incorporating.
 The figures I used are:-

 • Net profit £130,000

-This is because the £100,000 of finance costs will be added to their taxable income if they remain as individual landlords.
-Their taxable income would then be £230,000.
-A tax credit of 20% of the mortgage interest would then be deducted from their tax bill, thus reducing it from a total of £73,600 to £53,600.
+This is because the £100,000 of finance costs are added to their taxable income if they remain as individual landlords.
+Their taxable income would then be £230,000, i.e. £115,000 each.

 I read and hear so much negative commentary in regards to “double taxation” when it comes to incorporation and extracting money in the form of dividends and I am shocked at how few people have actually thought this through.